For my entire teaching career so far, I've been a classroom-based teacher.

 Advantages of online teaching

-- You can conduct classes with students from multiple time zones without the need for physical travel
+You can conduct classes with students from multiple time zones without the need for physical travel.
+This is economical and saves time.

-- 24/7 access to online teaching materials provided by the employer
+Enjoy instant access to online classrooms and teaching materials provided by your employer.

 One of the benefits of teaching students online is the flexibility.